apdev/apdevblog.com/source/_posts/2016-05-15-aws-lambda-learnings.markdown

 Still, serverless is the new cool kid on the block and I enjoyed not needing to deal with provisioning servers (and make them scale).
 AWS is the leader and they are actively improving Lambda and API Gateway.

-I'm also very exited about zeit.co.
+I'm also very excited about [zeit.co](https://zeit.co/).
 With them you can just deploy your express app.
 Need to look into that soon.